lud/nvir/README.md

 ## Difference with Dotenvy

-Dotenvy loads the dotenv files in the process dictionary of the process executing `runtime.exs`.
-The defined variables are only used to define application configuration.
+Dotenvy considers the dotenv files to be configuration helpers only.
+They are only available in the Elixir process executing `runtime.exs`.

-The `System.fetch_env/1` function and other variants cannot see those variables unless you pass `side_effect: &System.put_env/1`, but then their `env!` function cannot find the variables.
+The `System.fetch_env/1` function and other variants cannot access those variables.
+It is possible to make Dotenvy actually declare system variables with a _side effect_, but then their `env!` function will not find the variables.

-Nvir philosophy is that the dotenv files are only patches for the environment _around_ the application, and so the application should always be able to use those variables from anywhere with `System.fetch_env/1` or `Nvir.env!/2`.
+Nvir philosophy is that the dotenv files are patches for the environment _around_ the application, and so the application should be able to use those variables from anywhere with `System.fetch_env/1` or `Nvir.env!/2`.

 Nvir will _always_ patch the system environment.
 The development environment and production environment will use the same code paths.
 This also works well with